Monoecious, dioecious & hermaphroditic plants: explanation and examples

 Planting tips

-For some plants, fruiting is normally desired: who would want to go without the red berries of the yew, holly or skimmia, not to mention tasty seaberries or kiwi?
-With other plants, however, it is better to avoid fertilisation altogether.
-Ginkgo females produce very unpleasant smelling fruits – therefore, as a rule, only male ginkgos are planted.
+We often want plants to produce their fruit.
+Who would want to go without the red berries of the yew, holly or skimmia, not to mention tasty seaberries or kiwi?
+However, with some plants, it is better to avoid fertilisation altogether.
+Ginkgo females, for instance, produce very unpleasant smelling fruits.
+Therefore, people only tend to plant male ginkgo trees.

-In some of the plants presented, only a few varieties have been bred to be self-fertile or at least monoecious in order to simplify cultivation.
+In some of the plants presented, only a few varieties have been bred to be monoecious or to be capable of self-pollination in order to simplify cultivation.